-When the Melbourne Harbor Trust (the Trust) was set up in 1877 to guide and plan for the future development of the Port, it was governed by 15 (later 17) commissioners with various interests in the Port.
-Councils adjoining the Port elected commissioners to represent their interests.
+When the Melbourne Harbor Trust was set up in 1877 to guide and plan for the future development of the Port, it was governed by 15 (later 17) commissioners with various interests in the Port.
+Councils adjoining the Port (Port Melbourne, South Melbourne, Williamstown and Footscray) elected one commissioner each to represent their interests.

-Councillor William Richardson Tarver was said to have referred to the Harbor Trust as the River Trust since it paid insufficient attention to providing for the needs of shipping at Port Melbourne’s piers.
+By 1890 the Harbor Trust was, because of an actual or perceived bias towards the Yarra, known in some quarters as the River Trust.
+Tarver, no doubt, felt he could do something to redress the balance and stood against the retiring Port Melbourne Council Harbor Trust Commissioner, Cr Henry Norval Edwards, who had renominated for the position.
 Tarver put a wide ranging platform to electors at the Ship Inn in Bay St in 1890.
-He spoke of the neglect of the bay by the Trust, advocated for a new pier at Ross St, opposed depositing silt in the bay, and advocated for reform of the trust to include representation from Trade Hall Council.
+He spoke of the neglect of the bay by the Trust, advocated for a new pier at Ross St, opposed depositing silt in the bay, and advocated for reform of the Trust to include representation from Trade Hall Council.